spryker/spryker-shop-core/Bundles/CheckoutPage/src/SprykerShop/Yves/CheckoutPage/Theme/default/components/molecules/summary-item/README.md

 # summary-item (molecule)

-Displays list of products on checkout summary step, which includes the name, quantity, options and price.
+Displays a list of products on checkout summary step, which includes name, quantity, options and price.

 ## Code sample